100 Blogs That Accept Guest Posts for Backlinks and Brand Awareness

 Including something like “write for us” in your search string is one of the best ways to do this.

 For example: godaddy.com + write for us

-If your query is bringing up a bunch of unrelated results, use quotation marks around the keywords for exact results.
+If your query is bringing up a bunch of unrelated search results, then use quotation marks around the keywords for more exact results.